-"We, the participants of the international conference (...), recognize the importance of the air pollution in our region for the environment and human health of current, but also future generations,” states the document formulating essential conditions for improving the situation throughout the region (1).
+"We, the participants of the International Conference, (...) recognize the importance of the air pollution in our region for the environment and human health of current, but future generations also," states the document formulating essential conditions for improving the situation throughout the region (1).

-“In many countries, citizens don’t get the right information about the state of the environment.
-Often, the air pollution level is not measured reliably,” explains Martin Skalský, Chairman of Arnika Association, organizer of the conference.
-“The problem is also the enforceability of law, corruption, dysfunctional state administration, the lack of interest of politicians, or too much influence of industry.
-Arnika wants to share the experience the Czech Republic has undergone over the past three decades with the civic activists in countries where the situation is more complex in many ways.
+“In many countries, citizens do not get the right information about the state of the environment.
+Often, the air pollution level is not measured reliably,” explains Martin Skalský, chairman of Arnika Association and organizer of the conference.
+“The problem is also the enforceability of law, corruption, dysfunctional state administration, lack of interest in politicians, or too much influence from industry.
+The Czech Republic has been sharing its experiences from its three decades with the civic activists in the countries where the situation is more complex in many ways.
 Pollution is borderless.
 Solving global environmental problems is not possible without international cooperation,” Skalský adds.

-The Ostrava Declaration emphasizes crucial problems and urges the governments to deal with them: reliable measuring systems of the air quality, public access to such data, implementation of the EU standards to reduce the pollution, public participation in decision-making and enforcement of the law.
-No public funding should be approved to environmentally harmful industries.
-The document also calls to avoid using double standards of the multinational corporations in different parts of the world, such as the steel giant ArcelorMittal operating in six out of eight countries represented at the conference.
+The Ostrava Declaration emphasizes the key problems and urges the government to deal with them: a reliable measuring system of air quality, public access to data, implementation of EU standards to reduce pollution, public participation in decision-making and enforcement of the law.
+No public funding should be approved for environmentally harmful industries.
+The document also calls for the use of double standards of multinational corporations in different parts of the world, such as the steel giant ArcelorMittal operating in six out of eight countries represented at the conference.
 (2)

-The document also appeals to the organizations and citizens of the region.
-"We urge the civil society organizations to pay attention to the topic of air pollution, enforce the access to information and public participation in decision making on the topic,” Tamara Kharchylava, a lawyer from Kyiv based NGO Ecoaction concludes.
-Participants also expressed their concerns over increasing number of harassment of environmental activists.
+The document also appeals to organizations and citizens of the region.
+"We urge the civil society organizations to pay attention to the topic of air pollution, enforce the access to information, and have public participation in decision-making on the topic," concludes Tamara Kharchylava, a lawyer from the Kyiv based NGO Ecoaction.
+Participants also expressed their concerns over the increasing number of environmental activists.

-The city council member of Mariupol, Ukraine, Maksym Borodin reminds that “in spite of arriving from different cities, regions and countries, we have many things in common regarding the air pollution."
+The City Council member of Mariupol, Ukraine, Maksym Borodin reminds that, "in spite of arriving from different cities, regions and countries, we have many things in common regarding air pollution."
 (3)

-"There is no second-rate world, second-rate nations or second-rate people," stated Samir Lemeš, a Bosnian-Herzegovinian environmentalist.
-"We all should have the same rights and one of them is the right for healthy and non-toxic air to breathe,” president of the Eko Forum Zenica civic association adds.
+"There is no second-rate world, second-rate nations, or second-rate people," stated Samir Lemesou, a Bosnian-Herzegovinian environmentalist.
+"We all should have the same rights, one of them being having healthy and non-toxic air to breathe," Zenica civic association adds.

 Stories heard in Ostrava

 The participants of the international meeting saw, among others, a presentation from northern Armenia, where the factory bursts the smoke on the UNESCO-listed medieval monasteries.
-This year once again, the inhabitants of Karaganda, Kazakhstan, witnessed black snow from the ArcelorMittal Temirtau steel mill.
-Participants from Ukraine described the life in shadows of one of Europe's dirtiest steelworks located in the industrial cities in the Eastern part of the country.
+This year, once again, the inhabitants of Karaganda, Kazakhstan witnessed the black snow from the ArcelorMittal Temirtau steel mill.
+The participants from Ukraine are in the city in the eastern part of the country.

-Participants also shared successful examples of grassroot campaigns in Italy, Poland and the Czech Republic, where the pressure from civil societies made significant environmental improvement possible together with an active approach of the public authorities and strict requirements of the European Union.
-Although the Ostrava region is still one of the most polluted in the EU, the emissions from local metallurgical enterprises have dropped to a half thanks to demands of inhabitants.
+Participants also shared successful examples of grassroot campaigns in Italy, Poland, and the Czech Republic, where the pressure from civil societies made significant environmental improvements possible when working togethere with the active approach of the public authorities and the strict requirements of the European Union.
+Although the region of Ostrava is still one of the most polluted bridges in the EU, the emissions from local metallurgical enterprises have dropped to half, thanks to the inhabitants.
 (4)

-"The active approach and wide interest of the citizens in public affairs are crucial here, we need people's support to be able to help them," explains Dimitriy Kalmykov, the director of Karaganda EcoMuseum, Kazakhstan.
+"The active approach and wide interest of the citizens in public affairs are crucial here.
+We need people's support to be able to help them," explains Dimitriy Kalmykov, director of the Ecomuseum Karaganda, Kazakhstan.
 Unfortunately, in many cities, the inhabitants are unaware of the hazardous health threat floating over their heads.

 Notes for editors: